md-cs-student-unipi/Advanced-Programming/02-Runtime-systems.md

 # Java Virtual Machine (JVM)
 It is an abstract machine for the bytecode.
-Oracle doesn't provide details about the implementation of the JVS, but there are **specifications for a machine indipendent class file format**.
+Oracle doesn't provide details about the implementation of the JVS, but there are **specifications for a machine independent class file format**.
 Every language that can be compiled in a .class file can be executed by the JVM.

 Each JVM has an internal representation (implementation dependent) of classes, objects and primitive types.